mferland/libzc/README.md

 - Stop relying on the external 'unzip' command.
 - Support for GPU bruteforce cracking.
 - Add basic mangling rules to dictionary attack.
+- Review library api, should be much simpler.
+- Write a man page for yazc.